Faisal-khann/Vendor_impact_Analysis/README.md

 Let’s connect and build something impactful!

 ---
-> Made with ❤️ using Jupyter Notebook, Python, SQL & Power BI
+> Made with ❤️ using Jupyter Notebook, Python, SQL & Power BI.